-SEMESTER 2 | KU2DSCTTM105 | CULTURAL HERITAGE AND HOSPITALITY
+SEMESTER 2 KU2DSCTTM105 CULTURAL HERITAGE AND HOSPITALITY

-Program BTTM

-Course Code KU2DSCTTM KU2DSCTTM105

-Course Title CULTURAL I CULTURAL HERITAGE AND HOSPITALITY

-Type of Course Minor- B2

-Semester 2

-Academic Level 100 - 199

-Course Details Credit Lecture Tutorial Practical Total Hours

-per week per week per week

-4 4 60

-Course Summary heritage of Ind culture, such a cuisine, and cu diversity of In internal and e examine the ch 4460This course will introduce students to the rich and diverse cultural heritage of India, and they will learn about the various aspects of Indian culture, such as its languages, religions, art, architecture, music, dance, cuisine, and customs.
-It would also explore the history, geography, and diversity of India, and how its culture has been shaped by various internal and external influences over the millennia.
-Students will also examine the challenges and opportunities for preserving and promoting India's cultural heritage in
+Programme BTTM BTTM Course Code KU2DSCTTM10 KU2DSCTTM105 Course Title CULTURAL HEI RITAGE AN D HOSPITA LITY Type of Course Minor- B2 Semester 1 Academic Level 100 - 199 Course Details Credit Lecture Tutorial Practical Total Hours per week per week per week 4 4 60 Course Summary This course will i ntroduce stud dents to the r ich and divers se cultural heritage of India, and the y will learn about the va rious aspects of Indian culture, such as its langua ges, religions s, art, archite cture, music, o dance, cuisine, and customs.
+It would d also explo re the histor ry, geography v, and diversity of India, and how its culture has been shaped by various in ternal and external influences over the influences over the millennia.
+Students will also examine the challenges and opportunities for preservin ng and prom oting India's o cultural heritage in the modern world •

-CO O CO Statement K .
-Evaluation Tools e Level Cat. used CO1 To introduce the students to the diversity and U F Instructor-created richness of Indian culture and heritage. exams / Quiz CO2 To explore the various aspects of Indian An С Practical Assignment culture and heritage, such as art, literature, / Observation of philosophy, religion, architecture, music, Practical Skills dance, and theatre.
-CO3 To recognize and analyze the historical and An Р Instructor-created contemporary influences on Indian culture exams / Home and heritage Assignments CO4 To develop a critical and analytical An М Instructor-created understanding of the contemporary issues and L exams / Quiz challenges faced by Indian culture and heritage. - Re member (R), Understand (U), Apply (Ap), Analy ze (An), Eval uate (E) , Create (C) - Fa actual Knowledge(F) Conceptual Knowledge (G C) Procedural Knowl edge (P) Metacognitive Know ledge (M)
+CO CO Statement Cognitiv К. Evaluation Tools e Level Cat. used CO1 To introduce the students to the diversity and U F Instructor-created richness of Indian culture and heritage. exams / Quiz CO2 To explore the various aspects of Indian An С Practical Assignment culture and heritage, such as art, literature, / Observation of philosophy, religion, architecture, music, Practical Skills dance, and theatre.
+CO3 To recognize and analyze the historical and An Р Instructor-created contemporary influences on Indian culture exams / Home and heritage Assignments CO4 To develop a critical and analytical An М Instructor-created understanding of the contemporary issues and exams / Quiz challenges faced by Indian culture and heritage. - Re member (R), Understand (U), Apply (Ap), Analy vse (An), Ev aluate ( E), Create (C) - Fa ctual Knowledge(F) Conceptual Knowledge (C) Procedural I Knowle dge (P) Metacognitive Know ledge (M)

-Module Unit Content Intro duction to Indian Culture and Heritage 1 Definition and concept of culture and heritage 2 Features and characteristics of Indian culture and heritage, unity, and diversity in Ι India 3 Relationship between tourism and cultural heritage 4 Society in India through ages- ancient period- Varna and Jati, family and marriage 4 in India, caste system, Position of women in Ancient India (In brief) Art a nd Literature of India 5 Development and evolution of Indian art (Brief) Π Major forms and styles of Indian art: Sculpture: Gandhara School and Mathura 6 School of Art, Dance, Music, customs, Folk dance and music (popular forms only), Handicraft etc. 7 Indian Cuisine and its regional variations- Indian cuisines and hotel industry- / regional variations- gastronomy and tourism Philosophy and Religion of India 8 Major schools and systems of Indian philosophy and religion, Concepts and ш 0 doctrines of Indian philosophy and religion(brief) 9 Religions of India, Hinduism, Buddhism, Jainism, Sikhism, Islam, Christianity (Brief) 10 Pilgrimage destinations of important religions and faiths, important religious festivals(brief) tecture of India 11 Features and elements of Indian architecture Types of Indian architecture, Hindu Temple Architecture, Buddhist Architecture, IV 12 Medieval Architecture, Colonial Architecture etc Important tourism monuments of 1 V these styles.
-13 Impact of globalization and modernization on Indian culture and heritage 14 Threats and risks to Indian culture and heritage 15 Preservation and promotion of Indian culture and heritage V Teach ner Specific Content (12 Hrs)
+Module Unit Content Introduction to Indian Culture and Heritage 1 Definition and concept of culture and heritage 2 Features and characteristics of Indian culture and heritage, Unity, and diversity in India Ι 3 Relationship between tourism and cultural heritage 4 Society in India through ages- ancient period- Varna and Jati, family and marriage in + India, caste system, Position of women in Ancient India 5 Very Brief introduction to the History of India (Ancient, Medieval and Modern period) Art and Literature of India 6 Development and evolution of Indian art (Brief) II Major forms and styles of Indian art: Sculpture: Gandhara School and Mathura School 7 of Art, Dance, Music, customs, Folk dance and music (popular forms only), Handicraft etc. 8 Indian Cuisine and its regional variations- Indian cuisines and hotel industry-regional Ű variations- gastronomy and tourism Philosophy and Religion of India 9 Major schools and systems of Indian philosophy and religion, Concepts and doctrines III of Indian philosophy and religion 10 Religions of India, Hinduism, Buddhism, Jainism, Sikhism, Islam, Christianity 11 Pilgrimage destinations of important religions and faiths, Important Religious Festivals Architecture of India 12 Features and elements of Indian architecture Types of Indian architecture, Hindu Temple Architecture, Buddhist Architecture, IV 13 Medieval Architecture, Colonial Architecture etc Important tourism monuments of these styles.
+14 Impact of globalization and modernization on Indian culture and heritage 15 Threats and risks to Indian culture and heritage 16 Preservation and promotion of Indian culture and heritage V Teacher Specific Content (12 Hrs)